 How to Make Homemade Tortilla Chips

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 How to Make Fried Tortilla Chips

-1. Cut Tortillas into Wedges: On a cutting board stack up the tortillas and cut them into 6 triangular wedges.
+1. Cut Tortillas into Wedges: On a cutting board, stack up the tortillas and cut them into 6 triangular wedges.

 How to Make Baked Tortilla Chips